corelight/zeek2es/Readme.md

 logs into [ElasticSearch's bulk load JSON format](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html#add-multiple-documents).
 For [JSON logs, see Elastic's File Beats application](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-zeek.html).

 This application will recognize gzip or uncompressed logs.
+If you do not have ElasticSearch you can output the JSON to stdout with the `-s -b` command line options to process with the [jq application](https://stedolan.github.io/jq).

 This application assumes you have Elasticsearch set up on your localhost at the default port.

-Run this program on a system with the same timezone that was logged by Zeek originally, as `zeek-cut -d -u` translates the timestamps into UTC for Elasticsearch.
+This program assumes you are running it on a system with the same timezone that was used by Zeek originally.

 ## Command Line: